dougeby/IntuneDocs/intune-user-help/what-happens-when-you-create-a-work-profile-android.md

 When you create a work profile:

-- Your IT administrator can manage only the work-related email, apps, settings, and data on your device, not your personal apps or data.
+- Your company support can manage only the work-related email, apps, settings, and data on your device, not your personal apps or data.

 - You get work apps from the Play Store for Work.
 To get personal apps, you continue to go to the Google Play Store that you always use to get your personal apps.
-The IT administrator cannot see or manage your personal apps.
+The company support cannot see or manage your personal apps.

 - Work apps are separated from your personal apps, but they can both appear on your home screen at the same time.
 Below is an example of what you might see.
 Your screen might look slightly different.